-Throughout the year, the child care centre may take field trips to special places of interest during camps or PA days.
+Throughout the year, the childcare centre may take field trips to special places of interest during camps or PA days.
 Information about the trip will be sent home prior to such excursions.
-If for some reason you do not wish your child to participate, you must make alternate arrangements of your child's care and there will be no reduction in fees.
-A nominal fee may be charged in order to assist with bus rental costs, as well as admission fees.
+If for some reason you do not wish your child to participate, you must make alternate arrangements for your child's care and there will be no reduction in fees.
+A nominal (non-base fee) fee may be charged in order to assist with bus rental costs, as well as admission fees.

-Inclement Weather / Program (School) Closures / Emergencies and Emergency Management
+Program (School) Closures